WolfgangMehner/vim-plugins/latex-support/README.md

 - Add commands :Latex, :LatexBibtex, :LatexMakeindex, and :LatexCheck to run the external commands.
 - Add command :LatexView to start external viewers.
+- Add command :LatexMainDoc to set the document for typesetting, viewing, ...
 - Add command :LatexTypesetter to change the typesetter during runtime.
 - Add command :LatexProcessing to change between foreground and background processing.